-Outside the tent on the decking is the cooking area with two high specification military grade gas burners and a trunk containing all you should need; cooking utensils, pots, pans, crockery, cutlery glassware and that very important cork screw.
+Outside the tent on the decking is the cooking area with two high specification outdoor grade gas burners and a trunk containing all you should need; cooking utensils, pots, pans, crockery, cutlery glassware and that very important cork screw.

 Just outside the tent is a firepit and tripod, perfect for campfire cooking.